M.S. in Communication Disorders Overview

 Please note: if applicants are taking courses during the fall and spring semesters of the application process, it is very important that updated transcripts are submitted when final grades are available.

-Any student interested in the Communications Disorder program must have at least four of the following seven prerequisite courses completed for their application to be evaluated.
+Any student interested in the Communications Disorder program must have at least four of the following six prerequisite courses completed for their application to be evaluated.
 All remaining prerequisite course-work must be completed by the end of the spring term prior to fall admission to enroll in the graduate program:

 - Anatomy & Physiology of Speech & Hearing Mechanism (CMDS 256 – 4 crs.)